Repointing Patio Cost

 removing patio

-Manual removal is usually sufficient in most patio environments, but mechanical removal may be necessary for patios with years of built-up pointing material.
+Manual removal is usually sufficient in most patio environments, with basic equipment costing between £4 and £30.
+However, mechanical removal may be necessary for patios with years of built-up material.

 In these instances, it's best to leave the removal to the professionals to save yourself from hiring cumbersome machinery to do the job.
 If an angle grinder is used, expect dust and the risk of nicking slab edges unless it's handled with care.

-Mechanical removal is far quicker than manual removal but also far harsher than the manual option.
-If carried out clumsily, this can damage surrounding patio slabs and block pavers, which will only add to your project’s costs if you need to replace slabs simultaneously with your pointing material.
+If carried out clumsily, this can damage surrounding patio slabs and block pavers, which will only add to your project's costs if you need to replace slabs simultaneously.

 FAQs